pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ### Understanding optional vs. required dependencies
 You can think about dependencies as being either optional or required.
-If they are required, they will be listed in the `[dependency] =` table of your `pyproject.toml` file.
+If they are required, they will be listed in the `dependency` key in the `project` table of your `pyproject.toml` file.
 If they are optional, they will be listed in the `[optional.dependencies]` table of your `pyproject.toml`.

 You will learn about both below.